 What is Occipital Neuralgia?

-Standard medical options for occipital neuralgia are analgesics, anti-inflammatory medication (i.e., NSAIDs), anti-convulsant medication, and migraine prophylaxis.
-Other medical treatments for occipital neuralgia may include local nerve block, steroids, rhizotomy, phenol injections, peripheral nerve stimulation, antidepressants, Occipital Cryoneurolysis, and surgical treatments.3 Diagnosis can be challenging for this disorder.
-Physical exam, blood tests, and MRI are three medical methods for diagnosis, but sometimes doctors will provide an anesthetic nerve block to see if the pain subsides.
-If the latter works, occipital neuralgia is suspected.
+Exact diagnosis can be challenging for this disorder.
+Physical exam, blood tests, and MRI are three medical methods for diagnosis.
+Sometimes, however, doctors will provide an anesthetic nerve block to see if the pain subsides.
+If the latter idea for relief works, occipital neuralgia is suspected.
 Accurate diagnosis is critical to receiving the proper treatment.
-For example, migraine treatments may not work.
-If the self-care and medication options don’t work, surgeries may be indicated, such as microvascular decompression (adjustment of the blood vessels so that they don’t compress the nerve), and occipital nerve stimulation (sending electrical impulses to stop pain messages from getting to the brain).4
+That’s because using the wrong methods of treatment is likely to waste time rather than provide any relief.
+For example, migraine treatments may not work on pain from occipital neuralgia.
+If the self-care and medication options do not work, surgeries like microvascular decompression or occipital nerve stimulation, may be indicated.
+In microvascular decompression, the doctor performs an adjustment of the blood vessels so that they do not compress the nerve.
+In the occipital nerve stimulation, electrical impulses are sent to stop the pain messages from getting to the brain.5

 Learn how chiropractic can help with migraine headaches.